-A mutual fund is an effective tool for mobilizing pooled resources from a large number of investors, and in turn, providing them access to a variety of assets.
-Pakistan's mutual fund industry has witnessed notable evolution in the overall structure as asset management companies (AMCs) continue to introduce a variety of products in line with the varying risk-return preferences of different investors.

-The asset management business has two distinct elements; the asset manager, and the mutual funds.
+- 1.1 A mutual fund is an effective tool for mobilizing pooled resources from a large number of investors, and in turn, providing them access to a variety of assets.
+Pakistan's mutual fund industry has witnessed notable evolution in the overall structure as asset management companies (AMCs) continue to introduce a variety of products in line with the varying risk-return preferences of different investors. - 1.2 The asset management business has two distinct elements; the asset manager, and mutual funds.
 PACRA has developed separate methodologies to capture distinctive components of the industry.
-PACRA's Asset Manager Rating is an independent opinion on the expertise and quality of services of an asset manager.
+PACRA's Asset Manager Rating is an opinion on the quality of fund management, capability to manage risks inherent in asset management business, ability to generate sound fund returns, and effectiveness of an AMC's systems and processes.
 PACRA offers three products to capture the varied factors of different types of mutual funds; Performance Ranking, Stability Rating and Capital Preservation Rating.